andrezeitz/muscle-gym-milestone-1/README.md

 * Google Fonts
 * Font Awsome
 * Flexbox
+* W3C HTML Validator
+* H3C CSS Validator
+* Am I responsive

 ## Testing

+### Code Validation
+The W3C Markup Validation Service was used to validate the HTML on every page of the project.
+On the first validation some issues were flagged and these were resolved as explained below:

 ## Issues found during site development
 Problem to get the site to size good after width 400px, photos will not shrink down to the correct size.

+## Deployment
+The site was developed on Gitpod, using GitHub for version control and hosting the repository and final site.
+The repository for this project, and the associated workspace, was created from the Code Institute template.